I have a passion for senior dogs and would love to see more finding homes, so of course I’d like to “convince” you to adopt one!!

 I used to volunteer at a shelter that had what they called “the oldies room.”
 It was a lovely set up where all the old dogs lived cage free.
 They had beds, toys and lots of attention from volunteers who had a soft spot for them…myself included.

-Being right near the reception desk, potential adopters would peek in to see who was there.
+Being right near the reception desk potential adopters would peek in to see who was there.
 When they heard the world “old” many would bolt, some wouldn’t even bother going to look, while others would gush over them, then ask where the puppies were.
 Once in a long while a kind soul would come by and offer one a home.
-Of course anyone that rescues, no matter how old the animal is a star in my book, but there’s an extra big star for someone who gives an old dog a home.
+Of course anyone that rescues, no matter how old or young the animal, is a star in my book, but there’s an extra big and shiny star for someone who gives an old dog a home.

 That wasn’t the only scenario that made me sad.
 I can’t recall the number of times I saw quite elderly people with serious mobility issues come to adopt.
 When they looked into the oldies room they would comment the dogs were too old then ask where the younger ones were.
 Yes anyone is entitled to adopt any aged dog they want, but why would they want one whose needs they cannot satisfy, and overlook an older less active dog that may still need walks, but whose needs they could satisfy?

 What was particularly upsetting was the attitude of the front desk staff.
-When people would come in and ask where the dogs were they would point them in the direction of the puppy room was as well as the kennels with the other dogs.
+When people would come in and ask where the dogs were they would point them in the direction of the puppy room and kennels with the other dogs.
 Then with a very cavalier attitude they would say “and those are the old dogs.”
 They made no effort to explain there were plenty with lots of energy who could happily go hiking, or talk about the benefits of one that appreciated a more relaxed pace of life.
 They just dismissed them as not being worthy.

 Give it some thought